jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 ### Export as HTML snippet

-To export each snippet as HTML fragment file `MY_SNIPPET_NAME.html`:
+To export each snippet as HTML fragment file: `MY_SNIPPET_NAME.html`, use:

 <!--# SaveSnippetsAsHtml -->
 ```C#